Message from the CEO

 To Our Stakeholders

-The JFE Group will continue to protect the global environment while contributing to society through steel, a material that is indispensable for a prosperous future.
-To this end, we will steadfastly ensure thorough legal and regulatory compliance as the foundation of a trusting relationship with society.
-At the same time, the Group will work in concert to address environmental issues, such as climate change, realizing a recycling-oriented society, and preserving biodiversity, as well as social issues such as occupational health and safety, diversity and inclusion, and respect for human rights, as opportunities for further growth.
+The JFE Group, through the concerted efforts of all employees, will establish its position as a company essential to society’s sustainable development and create safe and comfortable lives for people everywhere.
+To this end, we will steadfastly ensure thorough legal and regulatory compliance.
+At the same time, the Group will work in concert to address environmental issues such as climate change, transition to a circular economy, and also address biodiversity conservation and nature positive as well as social issues such as occupational health and safety, DEI, and respect for human rights.

-Sustainability Report 2024 provides current and prospective stakeholders with a comprehensive overview of our initiatives to tackle each issue, and I hope it facilitates a broader understanding of the JFE Group’s efforts.
+Sustainability Report 2025 presents current and prospective stakeholders with a comprehensive overview of our initiatives for achieving sustainable growth.
+I hope it will deepen understanding of the JFE Group’s efforts, and I look forward to your candid feedback and continued support of the JFE Group as we move forward together.